robthatcher/epoch/README.md

 epoch
 =====

-Example script producing time as seconds passed since start of epoch, illustrates CASE syntax and simple CLI arg handling.
+Example script annd repo producing time as seconds passed since start of epoch, which also illustrates CASE syntax and simple CLI arg handling.